hei-synd-iiot/golang/docs/index.md

 ??? tip "A switch without expression is an alternate way to express if/else logic."
     Go allows you to use a `switch` statement without an expression, which is an alternate way to express if/else logic.
 This form of `switch` can be useful for writing concise conditional statements based on complex conditions.

+??? tip "Go's switch statement does not need to be surrounded by parentheses."
+    In Go, the `switch` statement does not need to be surrounded by parentheses, unlike some other programming languages.
+This makes the switch syntax more concise and readable, especially for simple switch cases.
+The use of braces `{}` around the switch body however is required.

 ??? tip "Go’s type switch is a powerful feature for working with interfaces."
     Go’s type switch allows you to inspect the type of an interface value at runtime and take different actions based on the type.
 This feature is particularly useful when working